Taiki130/ecsexec/README.md

 ecsexec [global options] command [command options]
 ```

+## Interactive Prompt
+If any of the required information is not provided through environment variables or command-line options, `ecsexec` will prompt you interactively to enter the necessary details.

 ## Global Options
 - --region value: Specifies the AWS region name.
 Default is `$AWS_REGION`.
 - --profile value: Specifies the AWS profile name.
 Default is `$AWS_PROFILE`.